Efficient-Computing-Lab/EdgePersist/edge-storage-component/README.md

 # Edge Storage Component

-This is the Edge Storage component of the ACCORDION platform (ACES for short).
+This is the Edge Storage component.
 It aims to provide storage capabilities inside the edge mini-clouds, utilizing the edge resources and optimizing the data transfer, caching and storage.

 # Installation